Mini School Prep Classes Vancouver

 The VSB advertises their Mini Schools as “programs [that] provide opportunities for enrichment for students who are Vancouver residents and consistently achieve B averages or higher, who are highly motivated students and who would benefit from a learning environment with highly motivated peers.”
 They are available at high-school level only, starting in Grade 8.

 In our opinion, Mini Schools are like the private high schools of public high schools.
-They offer enriched learning, small class sizes, and specialist programs with specialist educators / guest speakers.
-Basically, all children would love studying at a Mini School, but they are generally only open to top students.
+They offer enriched learning, small class sizes, highly motivated students, and specialist programs with specialist educators / guest speakers.
+Basically, all children would love studying at a Mini School, but they are generally only open to ‘gifted’ and top students.

 *Here is a list of the VSB’s mini schools.